ObelusFamily/Anythink-Market-l01p8/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_
+1. First verify that docker is ready by running the following commands in your terminal: `docker -v` and `docker-compose -v`
+2. To load Anythink's backend and frontend run the following command from the project root directory: `docker-compose up`
+3. If docker is working correctly, the backend should be running and able to connect to your local database.
+You can test this by going to `http://localhost:3000/api/ping` and check the frontend by going to `http://localhost:3001/register`